arkayenro/arkinventory/ChangeHistory.md

+# 3.10.04 Alpha 11 (09-NOV-2022)
+ - changed - categoryset internal data structure
+ - added - one action can be assigned to each category/rule in a categoryset.  actions can be set to disabled, automatic, or manual
+ - changed - auto sell (junk) renamed to vendor and made an action
+ - changed - when at a vendor right clicking on a "no sell price" item that has a junk icon will now delete it.  the config > general > junk > delete option must be enabled for this to work.

 # 3.10.04 Alpha 10 (07-NOV-2022)
  - fixed - the one off (per enable) warning message if your profile is using a blueprint that no longer exists should now only trigger on valid locations for your game client
  - updated - blueprint options in the config will now show if the currently selected option has been deleted instead of showing the default, so that you can see it and change it more easily